-We have, based on our own experience, made a 3-day train itinerary from Tokyo to Kyoto and Nara to cover some of the most important cultural and political locations in the former capitals.
-To travel an option is to buy a Japan Rail Pass with a validity of 7 days to use for the bullet train between Tokyo and Kyoto.
-Actually, it may well turn out to be the cheapest way to go to Kyoto and Nara from Tokyo.
-Moreover, if you decide on a 3-day trip to Kyoto, you will then be able to reserve 4 days on your rail pass to visit a number of other significant locations in Japan during the 7-day period.
+When in Japan it is easy to make a 3-day itinerary by train from Tokyo to Kyoto and Nara, covering some of the most important cultural and political locations in the two former capitals.
+For the round trip Tokyo – Kyoto – Nara it may well turn out to be the cheapest option to buy a Japan Rail Pass with a validity of 7 days to use for the bullet train between Tokyo and Kyoto.
+In addition to the 3-day trip to Kyoto, you will then be able to reserve another 4 days on your rail pass to visit other places in Japan during the 7-day period.

-To get the most out of only 3 days in Kyoto and Nara, you need to be clear about your priorities.
-Prepare well beforehand by reading about the historical sites, temples and shrines, before you finally decide on your top picks.
+To get the most out of only 3 days in Kyoto and Nara, you will need to prepare well – and have a clear idea which historical sites, temples and shrines, you want to see.

-The obvious way to get round to all the temples and shrines in Kyoto is on foot.
+The easiest way to get round to all the temples and shrines in Kyoto is on foot.
 So even if you now and then can take a bus, a local train or maybe a taxi, you will most likely be covering great distances walking!
-You will be walking a lot!
-Therefore, it is wise to consider which shoes to take with you!
+Therefore, take appropriate shoes with you for the sightseeing in Kyoto!

 Also, if possible at all, try to limit your luggage for the Kyoto trip to a small backpack.
 Your hotel in Tokyo may well be willing to store your suitcase or large backpack until you get back to Tokyo again.
-In that way you can carry your small Kyoto rucksack around on Day 1 in Kyoto and similarly on Day 3 in Nara before going back to Tokyo again by train.
+In that way you can carry your small rucksack around on Day 1 in Kyoto and similarly on Day 3 in Nara before returning to Tokyo by train.
 Alternatively, you may be able to leave your luggage in a locker at Kyoto Station – or leave it at your hotel/hostel near the station.
-That will save valuable time for sightseeing in Kyoto and Nara!
+That will add valuable time to your sightseeing in Kyoto and Nara!

-We have made a suggested itinerary in Kyoto and Nara which covers some of the most significant and well-known temples and shrines – and a few other curiosities.
-There are of course many other magnificent temples and shrines in Kyoto you could include, but you are limited by your few days in Kyoto.
+We suggest an itinerary for Kyoto and Nara which covers some of the most significant temples and shrines – and a few other curiosities.
+There are of course many other fabulous temple constructions in Kyoto you could also want to include, but you are limited by your 3 days here!
 Of course you can swap some of the sights for others, if you have special wishes, but the suggested itinerary is a good starting point.
 It will be 3 long sightseeing days – but it is totally worth it!

-DAY 1: By train Tokyo-Kyoto, temples and shrines in Kyoto
+DAY 1: Tokyo-Kyoto by train, temples & shrines in Kyoto